Scientific Name

 How to Grow and Care

-Easy to grow in a container, best in full sun but will tolerate part sun.
+It is easy to grow in a container and is best in full sun, but it will tolerate part sun.
 It needs well-drained soil with a neutral pH.
-Water regularly from spring to autumn and allow the soil to dry out before watering again.
-During the winter months, water only enough to keep the leaves from shriveling.
+Water regularly from spring to fall and allow the soil to dry out before watering again.
+During the winter, water the plant only enough to keep the leaves from shriveling.
 The most common reason for failure is overwatering.

-Propagating is achieved with leaf or stem cuttings placed into a soil mix, then wait until they show some growth.
-Before placing them in the soil mix, you will prevent potential problems from the sap seeping out by allowing them to dry on a windowsill for a few days or so.
+Propagating is achieved by placing leaf or stem cuttings into a soil mix and then waiting until they show some growth.
+Before adding them to the soil mix, you can prevent potential problems by allowing the sap to dry on a windowsill for a few days.

 Links